Microsoft and Skype: A match made in…

 20 June 2011

 One of them will have to adjust its brand

 It should come as no surprise that Microsoft, the future owner of Skype, fired most of Skype’s executive staff last week because that is, sadly for the execs, often the ramifications of company buyout.

 The surprise is that Microsoft wants to take over Skype in the first place.
 There’s something in the Skype brand that feels from an earlier era, as though it’s been passed by in the era of Facebook chatting, AIM iChat, Yahoo Messenger, texting, FaceTime and smart phones.

-Brands involved in any merger or buyout should be related either by industry or, more importantly, brand promise.
+Brands involved in any merger or buyout should be related by brand promise.
 Otherwise, no equity is carried over from one brand or another – and the new company and its promise become less believable.

 One that got it right: FedEx and Kinko’s.
 They were not in the same business, but they had a similar brand promise.
 Both promised “peace of mind.” (“If you have to get it there…” “We are your office away from home…”) FedEx Office emerged and made sense to the public.

 The Microsoft and Skype brand promises fit well together too, but for all the wrong reasons.
 They both feel overly complicated, out of touch and outdated.
 The buyout is Microsoft trying to catch up in the technology race with a wheelbarrow.